ciasaboark/AccessImporter/INSTALL.md

 Service updated
 ```

 Updating the service may reset some configuration options.
-Refer to the _Configuring the Service_ section to reconfigure the service.
+Refer to the [Configure the Service](#configure-the-service) section to reconfigure the service.